-A misdemeanor is a type of criminal offense that, while less severe than a felony, can still leave enduring marks on your criminal record.
-In Florida, individuals convicted of a misdemeanor may have the option to have their record expunged only if their adjudication was withheld and the charges do not involve a disqualifying offense under Florida Statue 943.0584.
+A misdemeanor is a type of criminal offense that, while less severe than a felony , can still leave enduring marks on your criminal record.
+In Florida, individuals with a misdemeanor charge may have their record expunged or sealed only if the case does not result in a conviction, or the adjudication was withheld.
+However, other eligibility requirements must be met, such as the charges not involving a disqualifying offense, or the case must be closed.

 So, can you get a misdemeanor expunged?
 Expunging a misdemeanor in Florida involves several key steps:

-Take our free eligibility test to know if you are eligible for expungement using our, fully accurate and automated eligibility test
+Take our free eligibility test to know if you are eligible to expunge a misdemeanor record.
+Only 2 minutes to know the result.

 Collect all necessary documents, including your criminal record, case information, and supporting evidence demonstrating your eligibility.